 (Drop Bag 50k only)

-Drop bags are for 50k participants only and allowed for Brent’s Bon Temps and the Thumb aid stations.
+Drop bags are at Cowboy Shack and Cotton Wood (50k participants only) aid stations.
 The aid stations will be manned and covered so feel free to pack an extra pair of socks or shoes to change into.
 Aid bags need to be placed in the marked area at the start and will be transported to the aid station for you.
 Once you have finished with your bag, move it to the “Back to Finish” area for it to be transported back to the finish periodically through out the race.
 All other aid bags will be brought back to the start/finish after the aid station closes at its cut-off time.
 Any aid bags not claimed by the end of the race will be thrown away or donated to a local charity.
 That does not mean leave your trash behind!
 It is suggested you mark your bag to make it easily identifiable.
 Use your bib number, name, etc.!

-If you drop you must report to one of the 4 manned aid stations or to the finish line and give your bib number to one of the volunteers.
-You can drop from the 50k to the 25k but will not be eligible top place finisher awards.
+If you drop, you must report to one of the 4 manned aid stations or to the finish line and give your bib number to one of the volunteers.
+You can drop from the 50k to the 25k but will not be eligible for top place finisher awards.

 We are tracking you through every station and this is important so that we do not have to send search and rescue out for you and unnecessarily alarm your family.
 Plus, the aid stations remain open until every runner/rucker has been accounted for, that means these volunteers are waiting for you.
 Do not cut the course, drop at the aid stop if you cannot go on.
-The Slaughter Wagon will transport you back to the start/finish area (unless at Brent Bontemps, you might as well hoof the 2 miles and finish the 25k) .
+The Slaughter Wagon will transport you back to the start/finish area.

-The race cut off on the course will be strictly enforced.
+The race cut offs on the course will be strictly enforced.
 The aid stations will close in a rolling manner with the cutoff time.
 If you are unable to keep the minimal pace and miss the cut off at an aid station, you may be asked to remove yourself from the race.
 If you refuse to do so you will be immediately disqualified and will be on your own for all aid and support should you choose to continue.
 The cut off is enforced for the safety of the participants as well as the rescue team who would need to search for those lost on the course.
 DO NOT cut the course, if it is determined that any participant cuts the course they will immediately be disqualified from the race and any future Feral Adventures events.
-For those that are attempting the 50k and miss the Brent Bontemps aid stop cut-off, you will be given the option to complete the 25k.

 Friday, October 7th, 2022 5:30pm-8:30pm